mahela-aws/helloworld-lambda-demo/README.md

 - AWS account with local credentials configure `~/.aws/credentials`
 - aws cli installed and configured on your local environment.
 - Terraform 0.14.7+ installed on your local workstation.
+- npm installation(node package manager) done on your local workstation

 ## Create and push lambda artifact to an s3 bucket